pombredanne/Do_SPDX/README.md

 Communication
 -------------

 To contribute to this project, please Fork this repo and begin making pull-requests.
 Any bugs should be reported to this repository's bug tracker so that a developer can pick it up and starting implementing a fix.
-You should contact the owner at `corbin.haughawout@gmail.com` if you find a potentially devestating problem.
+You should contact the owner at `corbin.haughawout@gmail.com` if you find a potentially devastating problem.

 Code Management
 ---------------